Namibia, Republic of

 WHT on royalties or similar payments are due within 20 days after the end of the month during which the liability for payment of the royalty was incurred.

-WHT on services is payable to Inland Revenue within 20 days after the end of the month during which the amount was deducted or withheld.
+WHT on services is payable to the Namibian Revenue Agency within 20 days after the end of the month during which the amount was deducted or withheld.

 WHT on interest is due within 20 days after the end of the month during which the interest was paid.
 Interest is deemed to be paid on the earlier of actual payment or when the interest becomes due and payable.